 The specific job responsibilities for mobile and web computing professionals changes based upon the specific job title but can include:

 - Full-stack web application development and deployment

 - Advanced mobile application development

 - Integration and deployment of technology in an enterprise

 13. Information Management and Data Analytics

-Information management and data analytics is integral to businesses making data-driven decisions.
-Using models, analytical methods and visualization tools, professionals in this field provide insights that help to determine successful business strategies.
+Information management and data analytics are integral to businesses making data-driven decisions.
+Using models, analytical methods, and visualization tools, professionals in this field provide insights that help to determine successful business strategies.

 Experts in information management and data analytics are highly valued and respected in their professional environment.
 Professionals in the field are increasingly in demand, making it possible for professionals to work in whatever industry interests them most.

 Working in this specialization is particularly well suited to critical thinkers who are curious, persistent, detail-oriented, and who have a broad base of background knowledge.